carbon-language/carbon-lang/lldb/docs/use/symbolication.rst

 **lldb.macosx.crashlog**

-lldb.macosx.crashlog is a package that is distributed on Mac OS X builds that subclasses the above classes.
+lldb.macosx.crashlog is a package that is distributed on macOS builds that subclasses the above classes.
 This module parses the information in the Darwin crash logs and creates symbolication objects that represent the images, the sections and the thread frames for the backtraces.
 It then uses the functions in the lldb.utils.symbolication to symbolicate the crash logs.

-This module installs a new ``crashlog`` command into the lldb command interpreter so that you can use it to parse and symbolicate Mac OS X crash
+This module installs a new ``crashlog`` command into the lldb command interpreter so that you can use it to parse and symbolicate macOS crash
 logs:

 ::